djaus2/AzureIoT-CoreUtils/README.md

 - log-last5min.ps1: Show log for last 5 minutes
 - log-last30sec.ps1: Show log for last 30 seconds.
 - log-loop.ps1:  Loops (every 29 secs) dispaly logs for last 30 sec and runs ```iotedge list```
+- ftp.ps1: Start ftp daemon on device
+- GetServices.ps1: Get list of running services
+- The next three were trials.
+Use restart-rm.ps1
+- restart.ps1
+- restart-iotedge.ps1
+- restart-withcs.ps1
+- **restart-rm.ps1: Does quick restart of IoTEdge**
+- dokker.ps1: For docker commands when using moby.
+Inserts the required npipe.

 ## PowerShell ISE
 Run **PowerShell ISE** on your dev machine as your PS console to your device, rather than PowerShell.